Updated: December 31, 2007

 The Rolling Stones Promotional Album was printed for both the US (RSD-1) and UK (RSM.1).
 The number of copies pressed has been a topic of debate.
 It has been a widely held belief for many years that it had a total press run of 400 copies, 200 for US and 200 for UK.
 Both of these estimates may be incorrect.
-Though Decca announced there would be 200 RSM.1 copies, there may be less.
+Though Decca officially announced a press run of 200 for RSM.1, and we can agree there are no more, there may be less.
 As far as RSD-1, there may be more.
-It's been suggested that there may be as many as 1,000 but this claim has not been supported.
+It's been suggested that there may be as many as 1,000 but this claim has not been supported with hard evidence.
 The US version often fetches over $500 even in Very Good condition.
 The UK version however, often sells for over $5,000 in Very Good Plus condition.
-Despite the differences in US (stereo) and UK (mono), both covers are identical with a catalog number of RSD-1 and shows the Stones in studio during the Let it Bleed sessions.
+Despite the differences in US (stereo) and UK (mono) discs, both covers were printed in the U.S. and show the Stones in studio during the Let it Bleed sessions.

 Be wary of two